-An introductory talk and three case studies from around the U.S. will cover coastal storm and erosion hazards in the U.S., as well as examples of coastal hazard planning from the Pacific, Gulf, and Atlantic coasts, with a focus on how geoscience informs planning at all levels.
-Speakers from California, Texas, and Georgia will discuss the impacts of coastal storms and erosion, tools used for coastal hazard mitigation planning in their regions, and examples of community engagement and coordination.
+An introductory talk and three case studies from around the U.S. cover coastal storm and erosion hazards in the U.S., as well as examples of coastal hazard planning from the Pacific, Gulf, and Atlantic coasts, with a focus on how geoscience informs planning at all levels.
+Speakers from California, Texas, and Georgia discuss the impacts of coastal storms and erosion, tools used for coastal hazard mitigation planning in their regions, and examples of community engagement and coordination.

 Our speakers are:

-- Maria Honeycutt, Coastal Hazards Specialist, NOAA Office for Coastal Management
+- Maria Honeycutt, Coastal Hazards Specialist, NOAA Office for Coastal Management | Slides Video

-- Patrick Barnard, Research Geologist, USGS Pacific Coastal and Marine Science Center
+- Patrick Barnard, Research Geologist, USGS Pacific Coastal and Marine Science Center | Slides Video

-- Jeff Taebel, FAICP, Houston-Galveston Area Council
+- Jeff Taebel, FAICP, Houston-Galveston Area Council | Slides Video

-- Jennifer Kline, Coastal Management Program, Georgia Department of Natural Resources
+- Jennifer Kline, Coastal Management Program, Georgia Department of Natural Resources | Slides Video

-American Institute of Professional Geologists; American Meteorological Society; Association of Environmental & Engineering Geologists; Consortium for Ocean Leadership; Environmental and Engineering Geophysical Society; Federal Emergency Management Agency; Geological Society of America; Geo-Institute of the American Society of Civil Engineers; International Association of Emergency Managers; National Oceanographic and Atmospheric Administration; U.S. Geological Survey.
+American Institute of Professional Geologists; American Meteorological Society; Association of Environmental & Engineering Geologists; Consortium for Ocean Leadership; Environmental and Engineering Geophysical Society; Federal Emergency Management Agency; Geological Society of America; Geo-Institute of the American Society of Civil Engineers; International Association of Emergency Managers; National Oceanic and Atmospheric Administration; U.S. Geological Survey.

 1 Coastal Flood Risks: Achieving Resilience Together.
 Federal Emergency Management Agency